Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Experiments and Results

-Following previous works \cite{wu_autoformer_2021}, we use Mean Squared Error (MSE) and Mean Absolute Error (MAE) as the core metrics to compare performance for Forecasting problems.
-We take a look back at Windows 336 and 720 in experiments.
-The list of multiples is respectively [3, 4, 4, 5] and [4, 4, 7] and the segment-unit input length is 3.
-The input dimension is 1 as we follow the channel-independent setting in \cite{Zeng_AreTE_2022}.
-The hidden dimensions are 128 or 256 for multivariate tasks and 5 or 30 for univariate tasks depending on of dataset.
-We use the Random Erase \cite{zhong2020random} from image processing for data augmentation.
-The learning rate is selected in [0.00005, 0.001] depending on the dataset.
-The training epoch is 300 and the patience is 30 in general.
+We use a 4-layer K-U-Net for experiments.
+The list of multiples are respectively \{4, 3, 7\} and \{6, 6, 5\} for look-back windows $L\in \{336, 720\}$.
+The bottom patch length is 4 and its width is 1.
+We reshape the input into $(B \cdot M, L, 1)$ for processing with K-U-Net as we follow the channel-independent setting \cite{Zeng_AreTE_2022} and then reshape it back.
+The hidden dimensions are 128 for multivariate tasks.
+The learning rate is selected in $[0.00005, 0.001]$.
+The training epoch is 50 and the patience of early stopping is 10 in general.
+We use MAE as the loss function.

-\textbf{Instance Normalization and Mean Normalization} Instance normalization \cite{ulyanov2017instance} \cite{kim_2021_reversible} contains a step of substruction with the average value of the input sequence and a division of its standard deviation.
-It computes reversely the multiplication of its standard deviation and the addition of the average value after the output of the model.
-Mean normalization removes the division and multiplication step of the standard deviation of instance normalization to avoid introducing noises in the small dataset.
-We followed the mean normalization as the preprocessing step and compared it with instance normalization for selected models.

-\textbf{Model Variants. }\\ We propose 4 kernels and 5 versions of kernel U-Net for experiments.
-The kernels tested are Linear, Linear with 1 hidden layer and non-linear activation, Transformer, and LSTM. \begin{itemize} \item Linear U-Net is a baseline method that contains a list of linear kernels. \item Linear-1-Hidden U-Net replaces 2 kernels close to latent vector to kernels with hidden layer and nonlinear activation. \item Linear-5-Hidden U-Net replaces all linear kernels with non-linear kernels. \item Transformer U-Net replaces 2 kernels close to latent vector to transformer kernels and keeps the rest as linear kernels. \item LSTM U-Net replaces 2 kernels close to latent vector to LSTM kernels and keeps the rest as linear kernels. \end{itemize}